Gargtanisha11/first_backend/Readme.md

    Always use async and await because our code is present in other continent

-step 4 : cloudinary
+step 4 : cloudinary for storing  the files

-step 5 : user model , video model ,subscription model
+step 5 : user model , video model ,subscription model etc

-step 6 :controller for user - user register logic
+step 6 :controller for user ,video etc

-                            - user login logic
-                            - user logout logic (before logout logic we need to create an middleware )
-                            - test this logics is correct or not
-                               1. i pass whole intentionaly to check is it worked or not it show error
-                               2. forget to write await when fetch the data from mongo db
-                               3. forget to write return in genrating the acess Token or refresh Token
-                               4. password is not hashed in user model in registering time because i do typo error i write password instead of "password"
-                               5. logged in user even after wrong password because i don't use await when i call that function because bcrypt.compare function is asynchronous
-                           - write the controller to handle end point when access token is expired
-                           - write  the controller to changepassword ,getCurrentUser,updateAccountDetails,updateUserAvatar
+step 7 :create the router for all endpoint in routes folder

-step 7 :
+step 8 : add the route in app.js file

-# related to mongodbatlas
-  if your password have special character in it then you have to change it using percent encoding

-# Error
-- In postman i get an error for uploading two fields for file at a time -get resolve but don't able to know what the problem
-- when user already existed the files is not deleted from public - resolve by writing unLinkSync file in if condition of existed user

-# Postman
+# Postman ( debugging the controller)
 - create environment variable for add (localhost:8000/api/v1 ) in request
 - create collection name as youtubebackend -> users(folder) -> register( post request) ( its benefits is that it enable us to group our all request together, share it , oranganize our request ,use in Api request )

-# to do

-  like controller
-  after creating liked Controller again debugg the user PRofile controller from user.controller.js